elhadjisall/bifocal/README.md

 ---

 ## 🤝 Contributing
-We welcome contributions from the community!
+I welcome contributions from the community!
 Please open issues or submit pull requests for new features, bug fixes, or improvements.

 ---